ANC gets ‘overwhelming mandate’ from South African voters

 Meanwhile the main opposition party, the centrist Democratic Alliance, made rapid gains, boosted by a strong urban turnout.

-It’s share of the vote rose to 23 percent, up from 17 percent at the last election in 2009, as it looked set to top the polls in Johannesburg and Cape Town.
+It’s share of the vote rose to 23 percent, up from 17 percent at the last election in 2009, according to the incomplete results, and looked set to top the polls in Johannesburg and Cape Town.

 DA leader Helen Zille told AFP early on Thursday that she expects the final tally to remain at 23 percent.